St Alphege Church, Edmonton

 - Sir Edward Maufe, 1959

-Designed by leading church architect, Sir Edward Maufe, who constructed Guildford Cathedral, illustrating his skilful and personal application of the principles of modernist Swedish design.
+Designed by leading church architect, Sir Edward Maufe, who designed Guildford Cathedral, illustrating his skilful and personal application of the principles of modernist Swedish design.

 Group value with the church’s First World War Memorial (Grade II).